Items with an asterisk (*) are also in the glossary.

 Other examples are click&treat for forward movement, backing up, following us, coming toward us, a stretching bow, pawing, rearing, lowering the head, transitions between gaits, ear position, relaxed body language.
 Once the horse links the behavior to the click&treat, we can add touch, gesture and voice signals to the behaviors if we want to be able to request them.

 When that is smooth, we add the girth, tightening it in easy stages while moving the horse between each new tightening.
-This chain would continue with teaching the horse to do ground exercises wearing the saddle, stand relaxed at a mounting block, be comfortable with our weight lying across the saddle, one foot in the stirrup, sitting on the horse, asking the horse to move by walking between familiar stationary targets or following a person on the ground, and so on.
+This chain would continue with teaching the horse to do ground exercises wearing the saddle, stand relaxed at a mounting block, be comfortable with carrying weighted sacks, then our weight lying across the saddle, one foot in the stirrup, sitting on the horse, asking the horse to move with a rider by walking between familiar stationary targets or following a person on the ground, and so on.

 Click Point: The specific behavior* (or end of a behavior chain*) we are presently actively seeking to reward with a click&treat.